 Copeland Community Fund 2019-2022 Strategy introduces a priority for Community, Infrastructure & Environment for large projects.
-It is an annual ‘Call Out’, this year’s grant applications should be received by 18th January 2020.
 The purpose is to provide revenue and / or capital support to existing provision within Copeland and consider new complementary provision.

 Areas projects may focus on include, but are not limited to: